PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 top-level class is applied to an input file, and the resulting rewrites should match the associated output file.

-This extension ensures that each Refaster template is tested, making sure that it matches and transforms code as intended.
+The validation performed by this module ensures that each Refaster template is tested, making sure that it matches and transforms code as intended.
 If a Refaster template is not covered by a test, if it influences unrelated test code, or if the associated test doesn't follow certain established standards, then this irregularity will be reported, and the associated template collection test will fail.
 This way developers receive guidance on how to write Refaster template tests and assurance that every template is properly tested.

 ## How to test a collection of Refaster templates

-A class that contains one or more Refaster templates is called a Refaster template collection.
-In a nutshell, to test a Refaster template collection class using `RefasterTemplateCollection`, one should create suitably named input and output files.
-The collection's Refaster templates are applied to the input file and must exactly match the contents of the provided output file.
+In a nutshell, to test a Refaster template collection class using the `RefasterTemplateCollection` class, one should create suitably named input and output files.
+The collection's Refaster templates are applied to the input file, and the generated patches must exactly produce the contents of the associated output file.

 To test Refaster templates, one can create a (parameterized) test for every class that contains Refaster templates and invoke `RefasterTemplateCollection#validate`.
 This test utility applies the Refaster templates in the collection to a provided input file, and expects the result to exactly match the contents of a provided output file.

 To adopt this setup, the following requirements have to be met: